-- Digital Electronics

-- Electronic Circuits
+- Digital Electronics - > Electronic Circuits

-- Linear Integrated Circuits

 - 1. Describe the VLSI design flow and fabrication Techniques - 2.
-Explain the characteristics and operation - 3.
-Design digital circuits - 4.
+Explain the characteristics and operation of MOSFET - 3.
+Design digital circuits with CMOS - 4.
 Develop VHDL programs - 5.
 Explain the different types of fault and testing principles